 Pick the tool that matches your problem

 Planning for two people in two cities with flexible dates?
-Google Flights in two tabs might be enough.
+Google Flights in two tabs might be enough if you’re willing to compare ticket prices and schedules manually.

 Three or more cities, limited PTO, and you need direct flights?
 Use something purpose-built.
-The manual approach will eat an evening you won’t get back.
+The manual approach will eat an evening you won’t get back, and it rarely ends in consensus.

 Either way, the destination isn’t the hard part.
 Agreeing on dates is.